The Band That Almost Wasn't

 After recording their first album, Wrong Side of The Law, Alex wanted get out from behind the drum kit and form his own band, "The Noblemen".
 Ian, who was filling in with several other local performing acts, took the position of full time bass player for "The Chris Squier Band", which left Pete and Doug on their own.

 They recorded half of the tracks for their next album, Poets and Minstrels, with just the two of them and some studio effects.
 However, they both agreed that they needed more.

-And although he had no training at all, Doug Tisdale taught himself (and perfected) the art of recording, engineering and mastering for the band.
-He passed that to Chris Drechsel, who also runs the sound for live performances.
-Alex Nobles and Larry Smith also come back to add their talents on songs where mandolin, accordion, harmonica and harmonies are needed.
+Honorable mention should be given to Doug Tisdale.
+With no training at all, he taught himself (and perfected) the art of recording, engineering and mastering for the band.
+He passed those skills onto Chris Drechsel, who also runs the sound for live performances.
+Alex Nobles and Larry Smith also come back occasionally to add their talents on songs where mandolin, accordion, harmonica and harmonies are needed.